ipython/ipynb/readme.md

 `importnb` can run notebooks as command line scripts.
 Any literal variable in the notebook, may be applied as a parameter from the command line.

-    ipython -m importnb -- readme.ipynb --foo "A new value"
+    ipython -m importnb -- index.ipynb --foo "A new value"

 ---